NicholasRabbit/Computer-Architecture/CSAPP/Notes_on_Learning_CSAPP.md

 The `ret` instruction also includes two operations:

-1. The first is to `pop` an address off the stack, presumably the address is the return address in the caller which a previous `call` instruction `push` on the stack.
+1. First of all, the machine instructs `pop` to get the value on the top of the current stack, which is the address of an instruction following the called function in the caller's function.

-2. The second is to jump to this location.
+2. Then jump to this address.

 (3) `leave`